Casio's new G-Shock watch comes with a heart rate monitor and smarts to rival Garmin

 In terms of battery life, Casio states that you can expect up to 14 hours when using GPS and heart rate monitoring.
 When you’re not, it can manage a year.
 There’s a USB charging port to power it up and solar charging to top things up when you’re out in the sun.

 All four of the Casio G-Shock GBD-H1000 models will be landing in April 2020.
-There’s no details on pricing, but we imagine it might be pricier than your standard G-Shock.
+The watch is set to cost £379 (about $500, AU$750) in the UK, but we don't currently having pricing for other markets.